VidarXII/VidarXII/README.md

 Pronouns: He/Him

-Fun fact: I don't use ChatGPT while doing anything creative, so I am 100% responsible for all of these and the github.io page itself
+Fun fact: I don't use ChatGPT while doing anything creative, so I am 100% responsible for your mind twisting reading all this